Hiromasa Suguri: Managerial career

 Suguri was obtained the Japan Football Association official S-Class coach license in 2021.

 On 9 December 2021, Suguri appointed Iwaki FC manager ahead for J3 League from next season.

 On 6 November 2022, Suguri brought Iwaki FC promotion to the J2 League for the first time in history starting next season and they were crowned J3 League champions for the first time in their history.
+But, On 14 June 2023, Suguri is poor performance and contract with Iwaki FC was cancelled.